 Adolescent patients are monitored to determine the optimal time for sealant placement.
 Appointments take about a half-hour and are painless.
 There has been some controversy about the ingredient Bisphenol-A (BPA).
 Our office only uses non-BPA sealant material.

-Dr. McConnell uses a diode soft tissue laser to treat gum infection and tissue overgrowth.
+Dr. McConnell and team use a diode soft tissue laser to treat gum infection and tissue overgrowth.
 It is also used to remove suspicious growths and uncover implants.
 This procedure often does not require shots or stitches.
 The wound heals quickly with minimal discomfort and no scar.

 A DIAGNOdent pen, which is similar to a laser pointer, detects decay at the earliest stages.
 This allows for the most conservative filling possible, which saves the original tooth structure.
 It also helps us avoid covering decay when sealants are applied to children's teeth.